AP-Hunt/plinq/README.md

 * **tail**        -   Returns all but the first element in the input
 * **max**         -   Returns the largest element in the input.
 If the input contains not only numbers, a comparator function must be provided.
 * **min**         -   Returns the smallest element in the input.
 If the input contains not only numbers, a comparator function must be provided.
+* **all**         -   Finds if all elements in the input match the expression
+* **any**         -   Finds if any element in the input matches the expression.
+If no expression is provided, returns true if the input is not empty.
+* **first**       -   Returns the first element in the input which matches the expression, otherwise null.

 ### Example